-Actions Time Frame Project Responsibility Owner Resources Status April 2014 2.1.2.
+Actions Time Frame Project Responsibilit Owner Resources ty Status April 2014 2.1.2.
 Review the City's Growth Management Strategy at five-year intervals concurrent with the statutory five-year review of the Official Plan and such review shall be coordinated with the periodic review of the Strategic Plan.
-2015-2020 City Manager's Office All To commence in 2015 2.1.3.
+2015-2020 City Manager's All Office To commence in 2015 2.1.3.
 At the time of initiating the review referred to in 2.1.2, develop a comprehensive framework for reviewing the strategy.
 This will include the evaluation and updating where necessary, of the plans cited in 2.1.1.
-2015-2020 City Manager's Office All Would provide the basis for the 2015 Growth Management Review.
+2015-2020 City Manager's All Office Would provide the basis for the 2015 Growth Management Review.
 To be initiated.

-Objective 2.2: To develop Vaughan as a City with maximum greenspace and an urban form that supports our expected population growth supports our expected population growth Actions Time Frame Project Responsibility Owner Resources Status April 2014 2.2.
+Objective 2.2: To develop Vaughan as a City with maximum greenspace and an urban form that supports our expected population growth

+Actions Time Frame Project Ro Owner esponsibility Resources Status April 2014 2.2.1.
 Through the policies in the new Official Plan, create a Vaughan in 2031 that has more intensification with increased height and density and mixed use in thoughtfully developed nodes and along transit corridors.
 Ongoing Planning New policies and guidelines have been brought forward and endorsed by Council to facilitate intensification in urban areas including the VMC, Yonge Steeles Corridor Secondary Plan and intensification areas in VMC.

-^{} Actions in italics represent municipally-mandated responsibilities or initiatives that are already underway (or planned for) at the City
+Actions in italics represent municipally-mandated responsibilities or initiatives that are already underway (or planned for) at the City